SumeetKul/nnetfix/README.md

 These templates are used to simulate data mimicking data from the affected interferometer (here, H1) with the glitch gated out.

+### Installation:
+1. Make a clone of the repository.
+2. Create a python3 virtual environment using "python3 -m venv ../nnetfix"
+3. Install all the required dependencies using "pip3 install -r requirements.txt"

-Steps to run the code (in it's present state):
+### Steps to run the code (in its present state):
 1. Edit the params.py configuration file to add the event label, IFO and gpstime, mass ranges and other parameters to simulate data.
 2. Run 'main.py'.
 This should generate a templatebank saved as a txt file in the given output directory.
+3.